lukas-h/overview-of-firebase-for-dart/README.md

+# State of Firebase for Dart
-# A list of all libraries that (try to) cover Firebase for Dart
+## A list of all libraries that (try to) cover Firebase for Dart

 ### *Why?*
 Dart is lacking an official implementation of a firebase sdk in native Dart code.